sonofoven/Multichat/README.md

 # Todo
 - Fix Signal handler for kill server (have it read in epoll loop then die)
-- Fix random segfault when server reads malformed packet from log
+- Fix random segfault when server reads malformed packet from log (try and catch on packet parse)